The ultimate guide to top Myanmar destinations with guidelines where to go in Myanmar and what to see in Myanmar

-This mysterious Southeast Asian country is a land of golden ancient pagodas, remarkable colonial architecture, unspoiled nature, tropical rainforests, white sandy beaches, diverse society of 135 ethnic groups, exotic cultures, and above all, hospitable and open-hearted people.
+This mysterious Southeast Asian country is a land of golden ancient pagodas, remarkable colonial architecture, unspoiled nature, tropical rainforests, white sandy beaches, a diverse society of 135 ethnic groups, exotic cultures, and above all, hospitable and open-hearted people.

 On my travels, I have never ever encountered so kind and welcoming people like the people of Myanmar.